Self-Sabotage vs. Toxicity

 Status, Power & Defense

-Status, Power & Defense I. The Biological Imperative of Rank To understand status, we should probably dismantle the assumption that status seeking is a pathology or a superficial vanity.
-The evidence suggests that for millions of years, an individual’s position in their social circle determined their access to protein, their reproductive opportunities, and their buffer […]
+Status, Power & Defense The Biological Imperative of Rank To understand status, we have to dismantle the assumption that status-seeking is a pathology or a superficial vanity.
+The evidence suggests that for millions of years, an individual’s position in their social circle determined their access to protein, their reproductive opportunities, and their buffer against environmental […]

 Social Resources